Reducing embodied carbon with greener steel

 Using recycled steel reduces CO2 emissions by 58%

-Overall, EAF steel manufacturing is a more flexible process that results in a reduced amount of embodied carbon.
 In fact, using scrap steel instead of virgin ore reduces CO2 emissions by 58%.
 Recycling one tonne of steel saves 1.4 tonnes of iron ore, 0.8 tonnes of coal and 0.3 tonnes of limestone and additives and 1.67 tonnes of CO2.

-Getting closer to net zero steel
+Getting closer to net zero with a greener steel

 BOS = 2.5t.